idchlife/node-telegram-bot-api-middleware/README.md

   // Adding more, it will create new set of middleware, not affecting old set of
   // middlewares. response still will have 2 middlewares. const checkAuth = response.use(function() {
+    // Imagine, this also can be method from other middleware,
+    // e.g.: this.isAuthenticated()
     const userIsAuthenticated = false;

     if (!userIsAuthenticated) {